RoanS77/BioAI_2025/README.md

 The /data folder contains the test genomic sequences (.txt) and the results of all simulations to make the boxplots (.csv)

-boxplot.py generate the boxplots (time and accuracy)
+boxplot.py generates the boxplots (time and accuracy)

 DNA_sequences_overlap_graph_ACS.py implements standard ACS